-Student academic eligibility for participation in extra-curricular activities will be determined on a weekly basis.
+Student academic eligibility for participation in extracurricular activities will be determined on a weekly basis beginning on the 3rd full week of each semester.
 A student will become ineligible by maintaining an average of less than seventy percent (70%) in two or more classes weekly.
 Eligibility will be based on the weekly cumulative semester mathematical average of each student.
 The grading period will end at the conclusion of school on the last school day of the week.
-Beginning on the fourth Monday of each semester, classroom teachers must submit the names of all students who are not academically eligible to the office by noon on the first school day of each school week.
+Beginning the 3rd week of each semester, classroom teachers must submit the names of all students who are failing a class to the office by 9:00am on the first school day that week.
+The first time each quarter that a student fails to meet the criteria for being eligible, he/she will be extended a one-week "grace period" of eligibility to raise their grades to meet this policy.
 At the discretion of the sponsor, ineligible students will be allowed to participate in practice.
 Activities affected by the eligibility rule are:

-- 1. All interscholastic contests, including but not limited to, athletics, FFA, FBLA, speech contests, and similar organizations or events. - 2.
-Cheerleading. - 3.
-Music competition, performances (except Christmas and Spring concerts), and clinics. - 4.
-All school dances. - 5.
-Other activities deemed appropriate by the principal.
+- All interscholastic contests, including but not limited to, athletics, FCCLA, FFA, speech contests, and similar organizations or events. - Cheerleading. - Music competition, performances (except concerts required for grades in the class), and clinics. - Other activities deemed appropriate by the principal. - 1.
+Weekly Eligibility: